offerrall/gcode-bounds/README.md

 Fast G-code frame bounding box generator and framing G-code generator in pure C, designed for CNC, laser, and 3D printer files.
 This library is optimized for speed and efficiency, making it ideal for processing large files quickly.

+Note: Only X and Y coordinates are considered for bounding boxes, as Z coordinates are not considered in the bounding box calculations.

 ## Features

 - ⚡ **Pure C implementation** - 26x faster than Python